michael2012z/BitBible/markdown/KJV/files/Isa.md

 10. Hear the word of the Lord, ye rulers of Sodom; give ear unto the law of our God, ye people of Gomorrah.

-11. To what purpose is the multitude of your sacrifices unto me? saith the Lord: I am full of the burnt offerings of rams, and the fat of fed beasts; and I delight not in the blood of bullocks, or of lambs, or of he goats.he goats: Heb. great he goats
+11. To what purpose is the multitude of your sacrifices unto me? saith the Lord: I am full of the burnt offerings of rams, and the fat of fed beasts; and I delight not in the blood of bullocks, or of lambs, or of he goats.

-12. When ye come to appear before me, who hath required this at your hand, to tread my courts?to appear: Heb. to be seen
+12. When ye come to appear before me, who hath required this at your hand, to tread my courts?

-13. Bring no more vain oblations; incense is an abomination unto me; the new moons and sabbaths, the calling of assemblies, I cannot away with; it is iniquity, even the solemn meeting.iniquity: or, grief
+13. Bring no more vain oblations; incense is an abomination unto me; the new moons and sabbaths, the calling of assemblies, I cannot away with; it is iniquity, even the solemn meeting.

 14. Your new moons and your appointed feasts my soul hateth: they are a trouble unto me; I am weary to bear them.

-15. And when ye spread forth your hands, I will hide mine eyes from you: yea, when ye make many prayers, I will not hear: your hands are full of blood.make…: Heb. multiply prayerblood: Heb. bloods
+15. And when ye spread forth your hands, I will hide mine eyes from you: yea, when ye make many prayers, I will not hear: your hands are full of blood.

 16. Wash you, make you clean; put away the evil of your doings from before mine eyes; cease to do evil;

-17. Learn to do well; seek judgment, relieve the oppressed, judge the fatherless, plead for the widow.relieve: or, righten
+17. Learn to do well; seek judgment, relieve the oppressed, judge the fatherless, plead for the widow.

 18. Come now, and let us reason together, saith the Lord: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.